Clarence: Rhythm of the Guitar

 Clarence: Rhythm of the Guitar (ක්ලැරන්ස්: රිදම් ඔෆ් ගිටාර්), is a 2025 Sri Lankan Sinhalese biographical musical film directed by late Theja Iddamalgoda and produced by Thusitha Jayasena for Art Movies.
 The film based on life and career of the musician Clarence Wijewardena, often referred to as the "father of Sri Lankan pop music".
-The film stars Damith Wijayathunga in the titular lead role where Saranga Disasekara, Nihari Perera, Dinakshie Priyasad, Srimal Wedsinghe, Fernie Roshani and Chamila Peiris made supportive roles.
+The film stars Damith Wijayathunga in the titular lead role where Saranga Disasekara, Nihari Perera, Dinakshie Priyasad, Srimal Wedsinghe, Fernie Roshani and Chamila Peiris played supportive roles.

 The film received positive reviews from critics.
 The film successfully passed 50 days in theatres.
 The film also released on Chandstone theatre, Australia on 24 August 2025.

 Plot

 The film is a musical drama that chronicles the life and career of Clarence Wijewardena, widely regarded as the “father of Sri Lankan pop music.”

 It begins by depicting Clarence’s early life in Ratnapura—known as the “City of Gems”—and traces his journey as he abandons a budding career as a planter to pursue his passion for music.

 The formation of the iconic band Moonstones, which delivered hits like “Mango Nenda,” “Kalu Mama,” “Ruwan Puraya,” and “Gonwassa.”

 The subsequent evolution into the Super Golden Chimes, following a split and later reunion with Annesley Malewana.
 This transformation signified a rebranding and revival in his musical trajectory.

 The film weaves in personal elements, including Clarence’s romantic relationship with his wife, Sheela Ramadasa, and the emotional and artistic influences that shaped his songs.

 Described as more than just a biopic, the film is a musical tribute and extravaganza, celebrated for its performances and for honoring Clarence’s legacy and impact on Sri Lankan music.